Local Advertisement

 The social media post for Hermosa Beach’s Beach Takeover event.

-Residents were warned via HBPD social media posts and through NextDoor to avoid the areas by 22nd street if possible as police worked to control the large crowd.
+Residents were warned on Friday via HBPD social media posts and through Alert South Bay to avoid 22nd Street and the beach.
+Police from Redondo and Manhattan Beach aided Hermosa Beach police in controlling the crowd.

 Teenagers from around the South Bay enjoy a tradition known as Senior Ditch Day at Hermosa Beach on Thursday, March 26.